Blac Chyna Says Baby Dream Is ‘So Silly,’ As She Fights For Her Relationship

 Drama and scandals are always part of the Kardashian family, but children always come first no matter what.
-Blac Chyna can’t get enough of her “silly” baby daughter Dream after the scandalous split from ex-fiancé Rob Kardashian.
+Blac Chyna can’t get enough of her “silly” baby daughter Dream after the scandalous split from ex-fiance Rob Kardashian.

 It’s been a little more than a month since Blac Chyna and Rob Kardashian announced their split, but the mother-of-two seems to be as focused on 18-week-old baby Dream more than ever.